Emirates Logo

 Emirates Logo 1999

-The modern emblem, which is currently in use, appeared at the international air carrier in 1999.
-At first glance, it resembles the previous logo, but if you look closely, it becomes immediately obvious that this is not the case.
-The overall style of the logo has remained unchanged.
-Most people would not have noticed the difference if they had not compared the two versions side by side.
-In style, it is lighter, more practical, and more luxurious.
+The contemporary emblem used today was adopted by the international carrier in 1999.
+At first glance, it resembles the previous emblem, but a closer look reveals it’s not the same.
+The overall style of the logo remains unchanged.
+Most people wouldn’t notice the difference if they didn’t compare the two versions.
+It is lighter, more practical, and more luxurious in style.

 Font and Colors